 A variety of embroidery threads will work for this type of embroidery, but stranded threads can prove tricky.

 Chain stitch embroidery using a tambour hook is worked from the top surface of the fabric, with the right side of the work, facing the embroiderer.
-However, when a tambour hook is used for beading and sequins, the beads are threaded onto the working thread and the design is worked from the back side, with the wrong side of the fabric marked and facing the embroiderer.
+However, when a tambour hook is used for beading and sequins, the beads are threaded onto the working thread, and the design is worked from the backside, with the wrong side of the fabric marked and facing the embroiderer.

+With either technique, the working thread is kept on the underside of the fabric.
 After pushing the hook through, you catch the thread in the hook and pull it to the front.
 There is a bit of a learning curve when working with a tool like this, but after some practice, it can be a speedy process.

-She shows this tool in action on an open netting so you can see what's happening both above and below the surface.
+Mary Corbet of Needle 'n Thread has an excellent video tutorial for working with a tambour hook for chain stitch embroidery.
+She shows the tool in action on an open netting so you can see what's happening both above and below the surface.

 Where to Find Tambour Hooks and Supplies